kalnajslab-org/TMdecoder/README.md

 # TMdecoder

-A program to decode and display Strateole2 Telelemetry Messages (TMs).
+A program to decode and display LASP-Strateole2 Telelemetry Messages (TMs).
+The output is in CSV format.
+A CSV header is included.

+*It currently only decodes RS41 TM files.
+LPC compatibilty is under construction*

 There are two sample TMs inlcuded here which can be used to try out the application: